amranidev/laracombee/README.md

 # Introduction.

-Larcombee is a [Recombee](https://recombee.com) API package for Laravel, it provides a simple API implementation, to get recommendations based on the user's behaviors and interests, whatever you build using Laravel, an e-commerce, music marketplace or movies platform, a recommendation system is a must, that way you can guarantee users will spend more time on your platform.
+Larcombee is a [Recombee](https://recombee.com) API package for Laravel, it provides a simple API implementation, to get recommendations based on the user's behaviours and interests, whatever you build using Laravel, an e-commerce, music marketplace or movies platform, a recommendation system is a must, that way you can guarantee users will spend more time on your platform.

 # What is Recombee?